-MON/WED/FRI browsing appointments are 2 – 5 pm
+MON/WED/FRI browsing hours are 2 – 5 pm

-TUE/THU browsing appointments are 12 – 3 pm
+TUE/THU browsing hours are 12 – 3 pm

-- Call us starting today to book an appointment.
+- Call us during our regular hours to book time on our computers.
 Our number is 518-648-5444.
 Phones will be answered during regular hours that staff is in the building.
-Remember the start date for appointments is Monday September 21st.
-Find our hours here: https://indianlake.sals.edu/
+Visit our homepage for hours staff is in building: https://indianlake.sals.edu/

 - Until the construction to our front entrance is complete, patrons will enter the library by the emergency exit on the south side of the building across from the senior meal site.

 - Please DO NOT bring returns into the library with you.
 Place returns in the old book deposit, also located on the south side of the building, right next to our temporary entrance.